gojira69/Bias-Analysis-in-LLMs/Legal Bias/legalBias_todoList.md

 * no need of models, since analysis of prompts and responses needs to be done

+* analysis is very dry for this

+* better to serach for the stereotypical nature in these responses

 # End Goal
 * Your task is to analyze the prompts and true verdicts given and find patterns in the prompts and insights into how the prompts are distributed.
 Some initial